dincaslan/SelfRefreshing-Training/README.md

 ## Self-Refreshing and Training

 Although I am familiar with most of the concepts shared here, I decided to challenge myself to take this,([ossu bioinformatics](https://github.com/ossu/bioinformatics)), and complete at my own pace in the future.
 When I complete the known concepts, I am expecting to refresh my knowledge.
-However, I am particulary interested in *algortihmic thinking* and *advancing mathematical background* in bioinformatics.
+However, I am particulary interested in *algorithmic thinking* and *advancing mathematical background* in bioinformatics.